-- 1. Development proposals must respond and contribute positively to the distinctiveness and history of the character areas identified in Map 2 and Appendix 2 through their design and landscaping. - 2.
+- 1. Development proposals should demonstrate how they respond and contribute positively to the distinctiveness and history of the character areas identified in Map 2 and Appendix 2 through their design and landscaping. - 2.
 Development proposals should demonstrate how they respect and enhance the character and local context of the relevant character area(s) by: - a.
-Ensuring that design is sympathetic to established building lines and arrangements of front gardens, walls, railings or hedges. - b.
-Incorporating and enhancing permeability in and around new developments, avoiding lockable gates and fencing that restricts through access. - c.
+Ensuring that design is sympathetic to established building lines and arrangements of front gardens, walls, railings or hedges. - Incorporating and enhancing permeability in and around new developments to secure safe and convenient access for pedestrians and cyclists, and avoiding lockable gates and fencing that restricts through access. - c.
 Responding positively and sympathetically to the existing rhythm, proportion, height, scale, massing, materials and storey heights of surrounding buildings. - d.
 Protecting the amenity and privacy of neighbouring properties. - e.
-Demonstrating how the proposal protects and enhances the views, key views and vistas as shown on Map 4. - 3.
+Demonstrating how the proposal protects and enhances the views as shown on Map 4. - 3.
 All development proposals which are required to produce a design and access statement will need to produce additional information on how the proposal conserves and / or enhances the relevant character area(s) relating to that proposal. - 4.
 Development proposals that fail to respect and enhance the character of the area and the way it functions will not be supported.

-- 3.7 Where applicable, the design and access statement and the plans and elevations submitted as part of any planning application must explain and illustrate: - a. how the design considers the defined special character of the vicinity as described in the Conservation Area Appraisals and Management Strategies and the Neighbourhood Plan; - b. the reason why the proposal is higher or larger than adjacent buildings or uses building elements (e.g. mansard roofs) not present nearby; - c. what factors led to a decision either to contrast with or, alternatively, to relate carefully to the surrounding buildings and urban character; - d. if the massing and the elevational elements (doors, windows, etc) of the proposed building are larger or smaller in scale than the neighbouring buildings and why; - e. how the proposal relates to the surrounding roads, alleys etc. and contributes to the local urban character (see the Conservation Area Appraisals and Management Strategies and the Neighbourhood Plan); - f. the choice of materials, textures and colour; - g. how the proposal is designed to avoid loss or damage to trees and vegetation or relevant features; - h. the reasons for the design of boundary walls and built forms and planting surrounding the building particularly the space (if it exists) between the building and the street, alleys etc.; and - how the design has considered access for those who might experience difficulties in using the space. - 3.8 Permeability (i.e. the ability for an area to be walked through) is a desirable feature of all the character areas, especially within larger developments.
-It is important that these character areas remain permeable to support safe and secure walking. - 3.9 Boundary walls are an important feature of the character areas and treatment of boundary walls, identifying materials and design, should be included in any planning application where changes are planned.
+- 3.7 Where applicable, the design and access statement and the plans and elevations submitted as part of any planning application must explain and illustrate: - a. how the design considers the defined special character of the vicinity as described in the Conservation Area Appraisals and Management Strategies and Appendix 2 of the Neighbourhood Plan; - b. the reason why the proposal is higher or larger than adjacent buildings or uses building elements (e.g. mansard roofs) not present nearby; - c. what factors led to a decision either to contrast with or, alternatively, to relate carefully to the surrounding buildings and urban character; - the scale and massing of the proposed development including elevational elements (doors, windows, etc.) and the relationship to the neighbouring buildings; - e. how the proposal relates to the surrounding roads, alleys etc. and contributes to the local urban character (see the Conservation Area Appraisals and Management Strategies and the Neighbourhood Plan); - f. the choice of materials, textures and colour; - g. how the proposal is designed to avoid loss or damage to trees and vegetation or relevant features; - h. the reasons for the design of boundary walls and built forms and planting surrounding the proposed development particularly the space (if it exists) between the proposed development and the street, alleys etc.; and - i. how the design has considered access for those who might experience difficulties in using the space. - 3.8 Permeability (i.e. the ability for an area to be walked or cycled through) is a desirable feature of all the character areas, especially within larger developments.
+It is important that these character areas remain permeable to support safe and secure walking and, where feasible, cycling. - 3.9 Boundary walls are an important feature of the character areas and treatment of boundary walls, identifying materials and design, should be included in any planning application where changes are planned.